 GLOBAL MARKETS-Stocks spooked, bonds rally on downbeat Fed

-LONDON/SYDNEY, June 11 (Reuters) - World shares took their biggest tumble in five weeks on Thursday as a sobering outlook from the U.S. Federal Reserve challenged market optimism on the global economy, while bonds rallied on bets yet more stimulus would be needed to ensure recovery.
+LONDON, June 11 (Reuters) - World shares took their biggest tumble in five weeks on Thursday as a sobering economic outlook from the U.S. Federal Reserve challenged market expectations, while bonds rallied on bets yet more stimulus would be needed to ensure recovery.

-Asia saw a 10-day winning streak come to an abrupt finish .T and Europe's main bourses all opened with a heavy thud. .EU
+Asia saw a 10-day winning streak come to an abrupt finish .T and Europe's main bourses all fell with a thud as the selling gathered pace. .EU

-London's FTSE .FTSE, Frankfurt's DAX .GDAXI and Paris's CAC40 .FCHI were all down more than 2.5% in what for coronavirus-sensitive sectors such as carmakers .SXAP and travel and tourism .SXTP was a fourth straight day of drops. .EU
+London's FTSE .FTSE, Frankfurt's DAX .GDAXI and Paris's CAC40 .FCHI were all down more than 2% and coronavirus-sensitive sectors such as carmakers .SXAP and travel and tourism .SXTP saw a fourth straight day of declines. .EU

-MSCI's 49-country index of world stocks .MIWD00000PUS slid 0.75% in its largest daily loss in five weeks, while E-Mini futures for the S&P 500 ESc1 fell 1.5% to extend the previous session's pullback on Wall Street. .N
+MSCI's 49-country index of world stocks .MIWD00000PUS slid 0.75% in its largest daily loss in five weeks, while E-Mini futures for the S&P 500 ESc1 fell 1.5%, extending the previous session's pullback on Wall Street. .N

 In a reality check to the stock market's recent euphoria, the Fed predicted the U.S. economy would shrink 6.5% in 2020 and unemployment would still be at 9.3% at year's end.

-Data had also shown core U.S. consumer prices fell for a third straight month in May, the longest stretch of declines on record.
+Data also showed core U.S. consumer prices fell for a third straight month in May, the longest stretch of declines on record.

 As a result, Fed Chair Jerome Powell said he was "not even thinking about thinking about raising rates".
 Instead, he emphasised recovery would be a long road and that policy would have to be proactive with rates near zero out to 2022.